Coat of arms of Finland

 The coat of arms of Finland is a crowned lion on a red field, the right foreleg replaced with an armoured human arm brandishing a sword, trampling on a sabre with the hindpaws.
-The coat of arms was originally created around the year 1580.
+The Finnish coat of arms was originally created around the year 1580.

 Background

-The lion in Nordic heraldry
+The lion in Finnish heraldry

 The heraldic lion is quite common in Western Europe, and several European countries incorporate it into their national coats of arms.
 In Nordic heraldry, the lion is first found in the coat of arms of Denmark in the later part of the 12th century.

 Starting in the 13th century, the territory of today's Finland was gradually incorporated into the Swedish kingdom, and this coincided with the period when coats of arms first came into use in northern Europe.
 The first known use of the lion in Sweden was on the royal seals of Erik Knutsson (died 1216) and Erik Eriksson (1216–50), who used two and three lions on their seal, respectively.
-The first king of the House of Bjelbo, Valdemar Birgersson (1239–1302), also used 3 lions on his seal (Figure 2).
+The first king of the House of Bjälbo, Valdemar Birgersson (1239–1302), also used 3 lions on his seal (Figure 2).

 Finland as a duchy

-Bengt Birgersson, the first Duke of Finland (1254–91, Duke from 1284 until 1291), and Valdemar Magnusson, the second Duke (died 1318, Duke of Finland from 1302 until 1317), both used the later Folkunga coat of arms, which was a crowned lion rampant with three bends sinister, the main difference being that Valdemar's arms had the field strewn with hearts (Figure 3).
+Bengt Birgersson, the first duke of Finland (1254–1291; duke from 1284 until 1291), and Valdemar Magnusson, the second duke of Finland (died 1318; duke from 1302 until 1317), both used the later Bjälbo coat of arms, which was a crowned lion rampant with three bends sinister, the main difference being that Valdemar's arms had the field strewn with hearts (Figure 3).
 This version of the arms was quite similar to the modern coat of arms of Finland, but the lion did not yet brandish any weapon.